adrianchavez123/HelloPush-CloudFunctions/README.md

 # HelloPush-CloudFunctions - Sample app for IBM Cloud functions Push Notification package

-This helloPush sample contains a IBM cloud functions project that you can use to learn more about the IBM Cloud Push Notification Service.
+This helloPush sample contains an IBM cloud functions project that you can use to learn more about the IBM Cloud Push Notification Service.

 ## Contents